 - 1 ACTIVE/PASSIVE ARMING: When active arming is selected, the system will only arm when the transmitter is used.
-When set to passive, the system will arm automatically 30 seconds after the last protected entry is closed.
-Passive arming is indicated by the rapid flashing of the LED when the last protected entry point is closed. - 2 CONFIRMATION CHIRPS ON/OFF: This feature controls the chirps that confirm the arming and disarming of the system.

-- 3 IGNITION-CONTROLLED DOOR LOCK/UNLOCK ON/OFF: When turned on, the doors will lock three seconds after the ignition is turned on and unlock when the ignition is turned off.
+When set to passive, the system will arm automatically 30 seconds after the last door is closed.
+Passive arming is indicated by the rapid flashing of the LED when the last protected entry point is closed. - 2 CONFIRMATION CHIRPS ON/OFF: This feature controls the chirps that confirm the arming and disarming of the system. - 3 IGNITION-CONTROLLED DOOR LOCK/UNLOCK ON/OFF: When turned on, the doors will lock three seconds after the ignition is turned on and unlock when the ignition is turned off.
 If the ignition key is turned on while the vehicle door(s) are open, the door(s) will not lock. - 4 ACTIVE/PASSIVE LOCKING: If passive arming is selected in Feature 1, then the system can be programmed to either lock the doors when passive arming occurs, or only lock the doors when the system is armed with the transmitter.
 Active locking means the system will not lock the doors when it passively arms.
 Passive locking means that the system will lock the doors when it passively arms. - 5 DOOR LOCK PULSE DURATION: Some European vehicles, such as Mercedes-Benz and Audi, require longer lock and unlock pulses to operate the vacuum pump.
 Programming the system to provide 3.5 second pulses will accommodate door lock interface in these vehicles.
 The default setting is 0.8 second door lock pulses.
 See Mercedes-Benz and Audi 1985 and Newer (Type E Door Locks section) diagram. - 6 DOUBLE PULSE UNLOCK OFF/ON: Some vehicles require two pulses on a single wire to unlock the doors.
-When the double pulse unlock feature is turned on, the H2/2 BLUE/BLACK wire will supply two pulses instead of a single pulse.
-This makes it possible to directly interface with double pulse vehicles without any extra parts.
+When the double pulse unlock feature is turned on, the H2/3 BLUE wire will supply two negative pulses instead of a single pulse.
+This makes it possible to directly interface with double pulse vehicles without any extra parts. - 7 STEALTH CODINGTM TECHNOLOGY ON/OFF: This system features Stealth CodingTM Technology as an option.
+Stealth CodingTM Technology is a feature that uses a mathematical formula to change the system's code each time the transmitter and receiver communicate.
+This makes the group of bits or "word" from the transmitter very long.
+The longer the word is, the easier it is to block its transmission to the unit.
+Disabling the Stealth CodingTM Technology feature lets the receiver ignore the Stealth CodingTM Technology part of the transmitted word.
+As a result, the unit may have better range with Stealth CodingTM Technology off. - 8 DOOR SENSOR BYPASS CHIRP ON/OFF: This feature controls the error chirp that is generated if the system is armed with the door trigger active.
+This is useful in vehicles that have a long dome light delay after the door has been closed.
+If the system is armed before the dome light has turned off, the security system will generate the door trigger error chirp.
+If this error chirp is not desired, use this feature to disable the door open error chirp.
+If the bypass chirp is turned off, no bypass chirp will be generated, even if a door is accidentally left open.